JamesMayell/ContactForm/README.md

-Read Me file for react contact form.
+Read Me file for React Contact Form.

-Project Name & Pitch
+React Contact Form -

-React Contact Form
+Objective:
 Create a reusable React component, that can be used on any website or application to embed a contact form on the page.
 The form should contain the following fileds:

 - Name